 At its core, YOLO isn’t very innovative.
 It’s not the first platform for anonymous communication.
-The closest and best known analogs are Ask.fm, Yik Yak, Sarahah, and Curious Cat.me — platforms specifically created so people can ask other people things without revealing themselves.
-Ask.fm has an app for iOS and Android; Curious Cat is only available as a website for now.
+The closest and best known analogs are Ask.fm and Curious Cat.me — platforms specifically created so people can ask other people things without revealing themselves.
+Ask.fm has an app for iOS and Android; Curious Cat is only available as a website.

 These platforms come and go: there were many more similar services before, and there will probably be new ones in the future.
 However, none has gained wide popularity as fast as YOLO.
-So what’s so special about YOLO and how can you develop an app like it?
+So what was so special about YOLO and how can you develop an app to ask questions anonymously?

 The uniqueness of YOLO is that it’s like a side app to Snapchat.
 It was developed with Snap Kit, a selection of tools officially offered by Snap for developers who would like to integrate Snapchat’s features into their apps.
 Read about how to create an app like Snapchat in one of our articles.
 Essentially, YOLO isn’t a completely separate platform like the ones mentioned above.
 It only works if the user has a Snapchat account.